 Punjabi is a major language in the countries of India and Pakistan and has been historically associated with the Punjab region.
 122 million speakers claim to speak Punjabi as a native language, making it the 10th most widely spoken language in the world.
 In India itself, it became an official language in 1947 and is one of the 22 scheduled languages of India.
 On the broader Indian sub-continent, it is the third-most spoken language, and in Pakistan, it is the most widely used language, despite Standard Urdu being the main official language in terms of government and education.
 Outside the Indian sub-continent, there is a significant amount of speakers because of Indian ethnic communities that reside in parts of the United States, Australia, Canada, and the United Arab Emirates.

-Punjabi Translation Services in Malaysia
+Punjabi Translation Services

 We make it fast and easy to get your content professionally translated

-We provide English to Punjabi translation in Malaysia by certified Punjabi translators with years of experience.
+We provide English to Punjabi translation by certified Punjabi translators with years of experience.
 Our translation is done with utmost professionalism and accuracy that not translates the source but conveys the true meaning of the content.
 Our Punjabi translators have native-language proficiency and well-versed in subject matters relating to specific industries such as Marketing, I.T, Legal, Tourism & Travel and more.
-Our translators are based both in Malaysia and in Japan.
+Our translators are based both in Malaysia and in Singapore.

 VEQTA Translations is a language service provider in Malaysia that can provide localization and translation into most commercial languages.
 We have subject matter experts available for perfect Punjabi translation for most major industries.
 We adhere to localization best practices such as styleguides, glossaries, CAT Tools and full quality assurance processes.
-Our clients from Selangor, Johor, Sabah, Penang and Singapore rely on us for a high quality and accurate Punjabi translation in Malaysia of all types of documents and content.
+Our clients from Selangor, Johor, Sabah, Penang and Singapore rely on us for a high quality and accurate Punjabi translation of all types of documents and content.

 We approach Punjabi translation by a proven 3 step process for best result and consistent quality: